ElektraInitiative/libelektra/src/plugins/yajl/README.md

 - `libyajl-dev` (version 1 and 2 should work)

+## Types ##

+My metadata `type` the used types can be chosen:

+- `string`:
+  The JSON string type.
+- `boolean`:
+  The JSON boolean type (true or false)
+- `double`:
+  For JSON numbers.

+If no metadata `type` is given, the type is either:

+- `null` on binary null-key
+- `string` otherwise

+Any other type/value will still be treated as string, but the warning `#78` will be added because of the potential data loss.

 ## Special values ##

 In json it is possible to have empty arrays and objects.